Gymnastic rings are one of the best pieces of equipment you can own. You can create a ton of workouts from the comfort of your own home.

 There will also be an anchor attached to each strap.
 These are to secure the rings in place once you have found a spot to hang them.
 Basically, they will keep the rings attached to the straps so that you don’t end up on the ground.

 Lastly, look for rings that do not have the straps going through a hole or slit in them.
-You’ll want a pair that allow you run the strap right through the center of the rings like this.
+You’ll want a pair that allows you to run the strap right through the center of the rings like this.
 This will allow for more functionality and movement as you use them.

 Once you’ve found a sturdy home for your rings simply toss that strap over the bar, tree branch, or whatever it is you plan on hanging them from.
 Then run the strap through the ring and secure it using your anchor.
 Make sure that you run the strap in the correct direction of the anchor.
 Most anchors will have an arrow indicating this.
 Getting this right will save you some serious bumps and bruises.